jriebe7/deep-learning-challenge/README.md

 ## Data Preprocessing:

-What variable(s) are the target(s) for your model?
+## What variable(s) are the target(s) for your model?
--The target variable for the model is the "IS_SUCCESSFUL" column.
+- The target variable for the model is the "IS_SUCCESSFUL" column.
 What variable(s) are the features for your model?
--The features for the model are APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT.
+- The features for the model are APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT.
 What variable(s) should be removed from the input data because they are neither targets nor features?
--The EIN and NAME columns should be removed as they are merely identifiers and do not have any significance for the anayalis.
+- The EIN and NAME columns should be removed as they are merely identifiers and do not have any significance for the anayalis.

 ### Compiling, Training, and Evaluating the Model